Jos. A. Bank offers to buy Men's Wearhouse, gets brush-off

 Men’s Wearhouse is being advised by Bank of America Merrill Lynch, JPMorgan Chase and law firm Willkie Farr & Gallagher.

-Reporting by Sakthi Prasad in Bangalore.
-Additional reporting by Phil Wahba in New York; Editing by Christopher Cushing, Ted Kerr and Ken Wills
+Reporting by Sakthi Prasad in Bangalore; Editing by Christopher Cushing, Gopakumar Warrier and Ted Kerr